Mollom/wordpress-mollom/readme.txt

 == Frequently Asked Questions ==

-**Important:**  In case of any issues, ensure you have the latest stable release of the plugin installed first.
+**Important:**  Ensure you have the latest release of the Mollom plugin installed first.

 = My Mollom API keys do not work? =